 Income collection teams have a responsibility to help both their clients and their customers, both of whom are feeling the pinch.
 As an ethical enforcement agency, Phoenix recognises that they can support people by helping them to better understand their financial position and find ways to increase income and lower expenditure, prior to enforcement action.

-Using Policy in Practice’s Benefit and Budgeting Calculator they are bringing welfare support together, around the customer.
+Using Policy in Practice’s Better Off Calculator they are bringing welfare support together, around the customer.
 Early results after 4 months are extremely promising.

 Listen back to learn how Phoenix has achieved: